COMPANY

 Monica Bill Barnes & Company was founded in 1997 as a New York based dance company.
 The company began with a suitcase of costumes and a collection of solos that could be performed anywhere.
 Since its founding, Barnes has worked with many artists and performers, including long time collaborators/designers Jane Cox and Kelly Hanson and performer Anna Bass in developing relatable work with a subversive sense of humor.
 Since 2013, MBB&CO has been co-led by Monica in partnership with Robbie Saenz de Viteri where the mission evolved to “bringing dance where it doesn’t belong.”

 Together, Monica and Robbie make performances that combine their shared interest in the underlying comedy at work in our lives and make shows that hope to find something sacred in the mundane.
 They cross genres between dance, theater, storytelling, creative nonfiction, feminist treatises, and comedy.
-Their work has traveled to a wide range of theaters ranging from off-Broadway's WP Theater to The Sydney Opera House, and many in between.
-They've also created performances in malls, conference rooms, The Metropolitan Museum of Art, and interactive websites.
+Their work has traveled to a wide range of theaters ranging from off-Broadway's Playwrights Horizons and WP Theater to The Sydney Opera House, and many in between.
+They've also created performances in malls, conference rooms, The Metropolitan Museum of Art, The New York Public Library Stephan A. Sand interactive websites.
 They redefine what constitutes performance in every show, while maintaining the audience's experience as the center of everything they create.
 Their work has been honored by the Bessie Awards, the Lilly Awards, and the Chita Rivera Awards, as well as numerous foundations.

 is a dancer and choreographer.
-Since MBB&CO.’s founding in 1997, her choreography has been seen in many places such as New York City’s Bowling Green public fountain, on stage at Carnegie Hall, throughout the galleries of The Metropolitan Museum of Art and in Greta Gerwig’s film “Little Women.”
+Since MBB&CO’s founding in 1997, her choreography has been seen in many places, such as New York City’s Bowling Green public fountain, on stage at Carnegie Hall, throughout the galleries of The Metropolitan Museum of Art and in Greta Gerwig’s film “Little Women.”
 The company has been presented in over 50 cities and internationally in venues ranging from The Kennedy Center to the Sydney Opera House in a collaboration with Ira Glass in Three Acts, Two Dancers, One Radio Host.
-Barnes started collaborating with Robbie Saenz de Viteri in 2013 at which point the company adopted the motto of “bringing dance where it doesn’t belong.”
-Recent collaborations include a national tour of The Running Show, a site specific show in a mall - Days Go By, and two online works created during the pandemic - Keep Moving and It’s 3:07 Again.
-They are currently developing a new show, Many Happy Returns, through a residency at Berkeley Repertory this fall.
+Barnes began collaborating with Robbie Saenz de Viteri in 2013 at which point the company adopted the motto of “bringing dance where it doesn’t belong.”
+Recent collaborations include a two online works created during the pandemic - Keep Moving and It’s 3:07 Again, a site-specific show in a NYC mall - Days Go By, national tours of The Running Show, a sold-out extended run of Many Happy Returns at the off-Broadway theater Playwrights Horizons, and a site specific work Lunch Dances at The New York Public Library.

 Artistic Director, choreographer, performer